GSCCCA PT-61 eFiling

 Back to top

-Exemptions should be clearer than ever before.
 All legitimate exemptions are programmed into the PT-61 eFiling system.
-A filer completing the form on line can select an appropriate exemption and the tax due is automatically adjusted.
+Filers can select an appropriate exemption and the tax due is automatically adjusted.
 The legal basis or definition of the exemption is displayed so that the appropriateness of the exemption, or the lack thereof, will be apparent.
-A list of all exemptions is provided in the PT-61 Help section which is accessed from the main PT-61 screen.
+A list of all exemptions is provided in the PT-61 “Help” section which is accessed from the main PT-61 screen.

 Back to top

-The Tax Due is automatically calculated for the filer when the required values are entered in the on line E-form, therefore mathematical errors are eliminated in the eFiling.
+The tax due is automatically calculated for the filer when the required values are entered, eliminating mathematical errors in the eFiling.
 This includes adjustments when exemptions are selected.

 Back to top

-14. What "Help" is there for inexperienced filers or system users?
+13. What help is there for inexperienced filers or system users?

-There are at least four levels of help available as part of the PT-61 eFiling program: 1) the GSCCCA website will contain these FAQ's for public access; 2) first-time or inexperienced users have a "New User" section of the program available to them on the opening PT-61 screen; 3) each data field in the entire PT-61 application has a "Help" definition associated with it on the entry screens, and activated by clicking on the "?" next to the field, and 4) users may always contact GSCCCA technical support toll free at (800) 304-5174 for assistance.
+There are four levels of help available as part of the PT-61 eFiling program: 1) the GSCCCA website contains these FAQ's for public access; 2) first-time or inexperienced users have a "New User" section available to them on the opening PT-61 screen; 3) each data field throughout the PT-61 application has a definition associated with it on the entry screens, activated by clicking on the "?" next to the field, and 4) users may always contact GSCCCA technical support toll free at (800) 304-5174 and via email at help.desk@gsccca.org for assistance.

 Back to top